aws-samples/amazon-aurora-parallel-execution-python-utility/README.md

 C) Database/File Logging: the utility will automatically generate a log file based on date and time of the execution that logs all the necessary succeeded executions/exceptions and help troubleshoot in case of failures.
 In addition, It logs the success/failure status in a database log table which can be eliminated if not a customer requirement.

+As per your customer use-case and environment configuration, Be sure to replace:

+a) Queries.
+b) Parameter store credentials specific to your environment.
+c) parameters to determine rows per batch and maximum thread count at a point and time.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.